zackbatist/open-archaeo/README.md

 + vicrucann / cherish-installer / [GitHub](https://github.com/vicrucann/cherish-installer) - Installer files for Cherish software
 + KevinCain / meshlab / [GitHub](https://github.com/KevinCain/meshlab) - These tools are meant to help you render orthographic views of 3D models for archaeological publication by simplifying, segmenting, cleaning and rendering 3D meshes

+## Imaging
++ kmartinez / rti / [GitHub](https://github.com/kmartinez/rti) / [Website](https://custom-imaging.co.uk/software/) - Series of common tols used by most Reflectance Transformation Imaging (RTI) projects, plus some custom programs to help with the workflow from the camera to the output.
++ culturalheritageimaging / RTIBuilder / [Website](http://culturalheritageimaging.org/What_We_Offer/Downloads/Process/index.html) -  A software interface to a set of tools that process your captured image set to produce the final RTI files.
+The RTIBuilder download includes the Hemispherical Harmonics (HSH) fitter to create .rti files.
++ culturalheritageimaging / RTIViewer / [Website](http://culturalheritageimaging.org/What_We_Offer/Downloads/View/index.html) -  Enables you to view and explore Reflectance Transformation Imaging (RTI) files at very high resolution (Polynomial Texture Maps, Hemispherical Harmonics Map, and Multiview RTI).
+You can view image files stored on your local file system, and remote files through HTTP.

 ## Photogrammetry

 + natowi / photogrammetry_datasets / [GitHub](https://github.com/natowi/photogrammetry_datasets) - This is a collection of datasets for photogrammetry
++ anatolian / photogrammetry-object-scannner / [GitHub)[https://github.com/anatolian/photogrammetry-object-scannner] - Created for the very-specific purpose of communicating via android with a raspberry pi running a scanner.

 ## Virtual & Augmented Reality
 + carlsun98 / ARFloorPlanApp / [GitHub](https://github.com/carlsun98/ARFloorPlanApp) - Floor plan app using augmented reality.